 Online Master of Arts in Indigenous Education

 Earning a Master of Arts in Indigenous education helps you build relevant skills in research, theory and practice that support educational opportunities and outcomes for Indigenous people.
-As a graduate, you’ll prepare for leadership roles in education or government entities related to Indigenous people’s education.
+This program prepares you for leadership roles in education or government entities related to Indigenous people’s education.

 Learn more